-Asking somebody you know to be your tutor is not necessarily a bad thing, however you should be certain they are suitably qualified.
-Not only can an uninspiring or under-qualified individual cost you your good grade, they could wind up costing you lots of money that would be better spent elsewhere!
+Asking somebody you know to be your tutor is not necessarily a bad thing, however, you should be certain they are suitably qualified.
+Not only can an uninspiring or under-qualified individual cost you your good grade, but they could also wind up costing you lots of money that would be better spent elsewhere!

-If you have no recommendations and decide to turn to the Internet in search for your Biology tutor, then make sure that you only browse genuine websites of candidates with the necessary skills.
+If you have no recommendations and decide to turn to the Internet in search of your Biology tutor, then make sure that you only browse genuine websites of candidates with the necessary skills.

 Our site, Superprof, features a long list of educated tutors covering a wide range of subjects, including of course Biology and its different subcategories (Marine Biology, Zoology, Ecology, are just some examples).

 A Recap Of The Best Tips For Finding A Biology Tutor: The 5 Big Dos And Don’ts

 1. Do remember that you don’t need to be failing in Biology to benefit from a tutor.
 Tutors are trained to both be able to teach the basic principles of Biology as well as explore the more difficult concepts.
 A Biology tutor can therefore prevent you from failing in the subject or help you to achieve a higher grade.

 Biology tutors are particularly useful if you are studying science at A-Level and want to make sure that you secure your first choice of a university by means of an excellent grade.

 2. Don’t pay a sibling, classmate or friend to tutor you unless they are a fully licensed teacher.
 Tutors are, by nature, are chosen to help with one or two subjects so ensure that your chosen candidate is suitably qualified in these fields.